cjlongoria/CS402_HW1/README.md

 <br>
 <br>

-###  (b) Change your multiplication algorithm and repeat the steps above; for instance, if you used the the naive multiplication algorith with the column in the inner loop, then just use the same algorithm with the row in the inner loop (same scoring as part a).
+###  (b) Change your multiplication algorithm and repeat the steps above; for instance, if you used the the naive multiplication algorithm with the column in the inner loop, then just use the same algorithm with the row in the inner loop (same scoring as part a).
 <br>
 <br>

 Check out the [python script](scripts/matrix.py).
-I continued this script to include a new multiplication method to satisy the requirements for Question 2 of this homework.
+I continued this script to include a new multiplication method to satisfy the requirements for Question 2 of this homework.
 The time measurements for all trials are listed here [Measurements](data/Tables.ods)

 <br>
 <br>